 Will I be using Instagram Lite?

 Instagram Lite helps me strike the balance between staying updated with friends & other creators and making sure that I’m not wasting a lot of time on the platform.
-The lack of Reels tab contributes to a cleaner experience for my usage and I don’t mind the current implementation at all.
-And the app is really stable doesn’t crash like the regular Instagram app.
+And the app is really stable and doesn’t crash like the regular Instagram app.
 That said, I’m not a huge fan of the lack of dark mode and the inability to share songs to Instagram Stories.

 To be fair, my younger self wouldn’t have been okay with the absence of dark mode.
 Another problem I found with the app is that the feed refresh may be unreliable at times where it just refreshes the page but doesn’t show new content.
 Given that I no longer spend hours scrolling through Instagram and can spend that precious time on other tasks, using Instagram Lite is a compromise I’m willing to make.